Please create your review

 Here are five random ‘What If?’ scenarios to get you thinking and take your story somewhere new.

-What if… the main character’s lover lies about – who or what?
+What if… the main character’s teacher tells – who or what?

-What if… the main character burns – what?
+What if… the main character’s neighbour elopes with – who?

-What if… the main character’s uncle hides – who or what?
+What if… the main character’s lover goes to – where?

 Are these 5 not inspiring enough?
 Just refresh your browser and get 5 more.